 - Is the radiator surface area and face area adequate for the engine demands?

-- Is the thermostat functioning or restricted?
+- Is the thermostat functioning or stuck or restricted?

 If we can rule these out then we would suggest they look at the engine and why its generating the excessive heat.